mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 More detailed analysis - thoughts on validity of data -->

-## Further discussion of learning design
+## Further discussion of learning design - HOLDING SECTION CURRENTLY

 In the previous discussion surrounding tensions the focus was on tool use to directly achieve the objective of the activity.
 However, this ignore the lower community layer of the 3rd generation AT namely: division of labour; rules/norms; and community.
 In this section more cultural and community related tensions are explored.